 By the CSG Justice Center

-State and local governments spend hundreds of millions of dollars every year on a wide variety of programs and services intended to reduce recidivism for people involved in the criminal justice system.
+State and local governments spend hundreds of millions of dollars every year on a wide variety of programs and services intended to reduce recidivism for people in the criminal justice system.
 But how do they determine if these resources are being used effectively?
 There is a growing body of research about which programs work, who should participate in these programs, and how they should operate to maximize effectiveness.
-However, government officials overseeing significant investments in recidivism reduction often do not have the necessary information to ensure the latest research and best practices are well executed in their state.
+However, government officials overseeing significant investments in recidivism reduction often do not have the necessary information to ensure that the latest research and best practices are well executed in their state.

 Programs that are effective at reducing recidivism have three core elements in common: they target people who are most likely to reoffend (who); they use practices rooted in the latest research on what works to reduce recidivism (what), and they regularly review program quality and evaluate how closely the program adheres to its established model (how well).